Staging at The Waterside Inn - Three Michelin Stars

 “These are useless now!
 Look at the shape of these!
 Why didn’t you ask if you weren’t sure?
 Dudley, come here and do the potatoes.
 Now!”

 My misshapen potatoes met the bin, I said goodbye to the paring knife, and a commis called Dudley took the reins.
 Alex didn’t talk to me again for the rest of my stage.
 A day and a half.

-On the first day, Alain Roux himself joined Fabrice at the pass as tickets began to come in.
-I put myself just on the edge of the meat section and hoped I would be called upon to help in any way, just as any stagiaire should.
+Alain Roux, the chef patron, joined Fabrice at the pass as tickets began to come in.
+On day one, I put myself just on the edge of the meat section to observe and hope I would be called upon to help in any way, just as any stagiaire should.
 Almost immediately I could see the care, attention and superior skills of the Waterside chefs as they launched into action.